MathieuBuisson/PSCodeHealth/docs/InternalFunctions/Test-FunctionHelpCoverage.md

 ```

 ## DESCRIPTION
-Tells whether or not the specified function definition specified as a \[System.Management.Automation.Language.FunctionDefinitionAst\] contains help information (a CommentHelpInfo object).
+Tells whether or not the specified function definition specified as a \[System.Management.Automation.Language.FunctionDefinitionAst\] contains help information.
+This function returns $True if the specified function definition AST has a CommentHelpInfo or if the function name is listed in an external help file.

 ## EXAMPLES